Luayabbas1981/remote-css-injector-v2/README.md

 ## Features

 - Real-time CSS Injection
   Instantly inject local custom CSS into any live webpage and see the changes immediately — no refresh needed.

 - Remote Project Styling
   Apply and test your CSS locally on any online or local project simply by entering its URL — no need to clone or run it locally.

 - Editable Pseudo-elements and Keyframes
   Modify ::before, ::after, and @keyframes styles directly, making dynamic visual experimentation easier than ever.

 - Interactive CSS Inspector Popup
   Click on any element to view a draggable popup showing its full CSS cascade — including inline styles, your rules, library styles, and overridden browser defaults.

-- Categorized CSS View, Styles are grouped into:
+- Categorized CSS View
+  Styles are grouped into: 📝

-   1-Selected Element
+1. Selected Element

-   2-Inline Styles
+2. Inline Styles

-   3-Your CSS
+3. Your CSS

-   4-External Libraries
+4. External Libraries

-   5-Overridden Defaults
+5. Overridden Defaults

-   6-giving you clear insight into how styles interact and override one another.
+   Giving you clear insight into how styles interact and override one another.

 - Effective Rule Highlighting
   Only active and effective CSS properties are shown, reducing clutter and helping you focus on what truly affects the design.

 - Draggable Popup Interface
   Move the popup anywhere on the screen to keep it accessible without interfering with your layout or inspection area.

+- Custom Color Controls
+  Change the background and text color of the CSS preview boxes using color pickers — helpful for accessibility testing or personal preference 🎨

+- Resizable Inspector Window
+  Easily resize the popup window to accommodate more code or reduce screen usage — perfect for multitasking and custom layouts 🔛

 - Flexible Copying Options
   Use the "Copy" button to grab all visible rules at once, or manually select and copy just the parts you need — your choice.

 - Minimal UI Interference
   The popup appears inline on the page, not in a separate panel, so it won’t disrupt layout flow or reduce working space.

 ## Install dependencies: